Skip to main content

 What is iShares MSCI India ETF?

 INDA tracks a broad index of large- and mid-cap Indian companies spanning technology services, banking, energy, and consumer sectors.
 India is the world's fastest-growing major economy, powered by a young population and expanding middle class.
-This fund provides the most comprehensive single-ETF access to India's rapidly developing stock market.
+This fund provides the most detailed single-ETF access to India's rapidly developing stock market.

 INDA is managed by BlackRock and has been available since 2012.
 With $8.0B in assets under management, it's a growing fund that has attracted significant investor interest.
 The fund charges an expense ratio of 0.65%, which means for every $10,000 you invest, you pay approximately $65 per year in management fees.